Version 0.1.0 with Copilot, Data Doctor, and sharper triage

 initial

 Sessions, projects, models, timestamps, and tokens when available.
-Unknown token/cost fields stay unknown instead of guessed.
+Unknown token and cost fields stay unknown instead of guessed.

 RTK